 There are plenty of reasons some students choose to defer enrollment—whether it's an itch for adventure, a unique work or service opportunity or a focus on caring for a family member in need.
-We recognize and support these choices, and each year a handful of students take a year off between high school and enrolling as a first-year at Oxy.
+We recognize and support these choices, and each year a handful of students take time off before at Oxy.

 Here's how the deferral process works:

-Deferrals are granted for one year.
+For first years, deferrals are granted for one year.
 Two years may be granted in special circumstances, such as national military or religious service.
 For Spring 2021 transfers, deferrals are granted for one semester to the Fall 2021 term.

 Terms for approved deferrals:

-- The student is required to submit an $800 non-refundable deposit ($500 enrollment deposit and $300 deferred enrollment deposit) to hold a place at Occidental.
+- The student is required to submit an $800 total non-refundable deposit ($500 enrollment deposit and $300 deferred enrollment deposit) to hold a place at Occidental.

 - The student may not submit deferral deposits or hold spaces at any other institutions.

 - The student may not matriculate and/or enroll on a full-time basis at another college or university during the deferral period.
 However, students may take coursework to maintain academic focus.
 (A maximum of two courses will be accepted for credit at Occidental for incoming first-year students.
 Transfers may take up to one course during their deferment.)